top of page

 • Lower back pain

 The good news?
-Many of these can be prevented with a few smart strategies:
+Many of these injuries can be prevented with a few smart strategies:

 1. Build Strength and Stability

-Focusing on strengthening key muscle groups—especially around the hips, core, and ankles—helps protect joints and improve movement quality.
-This reduces the risk of sprains and strains during high-impact activities.
+Focus on strengthening key muscle groups, especially around the hips, core, and ankles.
+This will help protect joints and improve movement quality, reducing the risk of sprains and strains during high-impact activities.

 young female athlete practicing injury prevention by stretching